Media Communications Mesh#

 INFO: gRPC Server listening on 0.0.0.0:8001

-This will start the media proxy in blocking mode and confirm that build was successful.
-To close it, press Ctrl+C
+This will start the Media Proxy in blocking mode and confirm that the build was successful.
+To close it, press Ctrl+C.

-• Linux server (Intel Xeon processor recommended, ex.
-Sapphire Rapids).
+• Linux server (Intel Xeon processor recommended, e.g., Sapphire Rapids).

-• Network Interface Card (NIC) compatible with DPDK (ex.
-Intel Ethernet Controller E810-C).
+• Network Interface Card (NIC) compatible with DPDK (e.g., Intel Ethernet Controller E810-C).

-• (recommended) Update NIC drivers and firmware, more info and latest drivers Support
+• (Recommended) Update NIC drivers and firmware.
+For more information and latest drivers, see Support.

 • Docker engine (recommended with Buildx toolkit) configured and installed.